Hypfer/Valetudo/docs/_pages/installation/roborock-ota.md

 ---
-title: Roborock
+title: Roborock OTA
 category: Installation
 order: 10
 ---
 # Roborock Installation Guide

 This guide applies to the following robot models
-* Gen 1 Xiaomi Mi SDJQR02RR aka Mi Robot Vacuum *rockrobo.vacuum.v1*
+* Gen 1 Xiaomi Mi SDJQR02RR aka Mi Robot Vacuum *rockrobo.vacuum.v1* (made before 2020-03)
 * Gen 2 Roborock S50/S51/S55 (depending on color) *roborock.vacuum.s5*

-Everything else is unrootable (yet) and therefore not supported by Valetudo.<br/>
-This includes the S6 as well as the S5 Max.
+If your roborock model is newer or not listed here, there's no point in following this guide since instructions will be different.

 ## Preamble
 Valetudo is not a custom firmware.